tedneward/Azgaarnoth/Classes/Rogue/Scout.md

 You are skilled in stealth and surviving far from the streets of a city, allowing you to scout ahead of your companions during expeditions.
 Rogues who embrace this archetype are at home in the wilderness and among barbarians and rangers, and many Scouts serve as the eyes and ears of war bands.
 Ambusher, spy, bounty hunter – these are just a few of the roles that Scouts assume as they range the world.

 ## Skirmisher
 Starting at 3rd level, you are difficult to pin down during a fight.
 You can move up to half your speed as a reaction when an enemy ends its turn within 5 feet of you.
-This movement doesn’t provoke opportunity attacks.
+This movement doesn't provoke opportunity attacks.

 ## Survivalist
 When you choose this archetype at 3rd level, you gain proficiency in the Nature and Survival skills if you don't already have it.
 Your proficiency bonus is doubled for any ability check you make that uses either of those proficiencies.